To enter the horse park, you must be registered as a casual rider or member.

 Coast Road is permanently closed to motorised vehicle access.

-There is no access permitted into Woodhill Forest beyond the formation of Coast Road from the security gate to Old Telephone Track.
+No access is permitted into Woodhill Forest beyond the formation of Coast Road from the security gate to Old Telephone Track.

 Auckland Council Regional Parks manage access to the 5-mile strip (Muriwai Regional Park).